pingleware/pingleware-contracts/README.md

 ## Why Blockchain Could Prevent Another Theranos
 From: https://investorplace.com/2022/01/why-blockchain-could-prevent-another-theranos/

-Before developing the Equity token smart contracts for exempt offerings, I research existing use cases and to my suprise, there were no existing use case.
+Before developing the Equity token smart contracts for exempt offerings, I research existing use cases and to my surprise, there were no existing use case.
 There were plenty of discussions without the implementation.
 The smart contract is open source, available for inspection by anyone.
 Also the smart contract can stay in compliance with the rules of an exempt offering by incorporating those restrictions whether timed or not, into the contract code.
 The most beneficial feature is the blockchain exempt equity token can offer liquidity of restricted securities when conditions have been satisfied to permit such transfers?
 The blockchain exempt equity token can also provide a future mechanism for exempt equity token conversion to public shares after an IPO/DPO has become effective.
 The blockchain exempt offering can be the first choice for unicorn startups, because the smart contract can be coded to restrict verified accredited investors ONLY from buying, selling and transferring the exempt equity tokens.
 Publishing an exempt equity token contract to the public blockchain does not violate the General Solicitation as long as no reference is made to solicitation of investors?
 A Defi DAPP is needed in conjunction with the exempt equity token contract to maintain the exemption of the offering through use restriction by accredited and qualified investors only!
 The Defi DAPP can be a mobile app which validates the investor one time on in a hosted environment and then adds their wallet to the authroized investor queue on the blockchain, further interaction is perform execlusively with the blockchain without any need to revisit the hosted environment unless changes and intervention are required?

 # REMIX Webapp
 The remix desktop was rebuilt as a webapp because I found the straight-browser version to become slow and non-responsive.
 The webapp version can be downloaded from https://github.com/pingleware/remix-desktop.
 You should try installing the official desktop version from the Remix Team at https://github.com/ethereum/remix-desktop.
 If the application will no launch, then download the webapp version.